leahkemp/nesi_A100s_parabricks_benchmarking/A100s_parabricks_benchmarking.md

 ```

-Parabricks is containerised (in a singularity container) so we're gonna need Singularity to interact with it
+Parabricks is containerised (in a singularity container) so we're gonna need Singularity to interact with parabricks

 ```bash
 module load Singularity/3.7.1 CUDA/11.2.0 Python